janpsegers/Organ-pipes/README.md

 directory path: the place where the svg will be stored.

 fill canvas : whether a seperate file will be made for each pipe.
+If checked  it puts all the pipes in one svg. it will densiliy pack the parts in different svg files  the size given in de canvas size.

-no ears : whether ears will be added at the sides of the mouth.
+no ears : whether ears will be added at the sides of the mouth. if no ears the labium will have the width of the pipe.

 round tuning handle : not yet implemented